casey/just/README.md

 Passing an empty list to a non-`*` parameter without a default is an error.

-When `positional-arguments` is set, list arguments are space-joined unless they are variadic, in which case they are passed as one positional argument per element.
+The `else` of an `if` may be omitted, in which case the `if` evaluates to `[]` when its condition is false.

+Message values in `assert(condition, message)` and `[confirm(message)]` are space-joined for display.

+The `+` and `/` operators combine strings and lists.
+A string and a non-empty list are combined by concatenating the string with each element of the list.
+Two lists of the same length are combined into a list containing the pairwise concatenated elements of both operands.
+Combining two lists of different lengths is an error.

+##### Booleans

+The canonical boolean true value is the string `"true"`, and the canonical boolean false value is the empty list `[]`.
+All values other than the empty list are truthy, including `''`.

 The condition of an `if` or `assert()` may be any expression, which is evaluated for truthiness.

-`assert(condition)` evalutes to `condition`.

-The `else` of an `if` may be omitted, in which case the `if` evaluates to `[]` when its condition is false.

 The comparison operators `==`, `!=`, `=~`, and `!~` may be used anywhere, not
 just in `if` and `assert()`, and evaluate to `"true"` or `[]`.